 To start with, you don’t pay extra for being an international student.
 PhD students here only pay domestic level fees.
-You’re also automatically entitled to take paid work for 20 hours.
+You also may be entitled to work full time while you study.

 Perhaps most importantly, New Zealand makes it easy for you to share the experience with your family: